 Filtering Course Listings

 It is possible to show only courses happening this semester or courses from the past or in the next semester.
 There are other options viewing starred courses or courses you have hidden from the listing.
-The Swarthmore Moodle course listing uses the start and end dates of the course to determine which tab to put the course in Progress, Future, or Past.
+The Moodle course listing uses the start and end dates of the course to determine which tab to put the course in Progress, Future, or Past.

 Sorting Courses